Mirantis/disk_perf_test_tool/v2_plans.md

 * TODO next
+    * Revise structures and types location in files, structures names, add dot file for classes and function dependencies
+    * store statistic results in storage
+    * collect device types mapping from nodes - device should be block/net/...
     * all integral sensors gap interpolation
     * run sensors in thread pool, optimize communication with ceph, can run fist OSD request for data validation only on start.
 Each sensor should collect only one portion of data.
 During